 Common Ground Society all began at preschool.
 Larkin and Jessica did a presentation on Down syndrome at their children’s preschool for World Down syndrome Day in 2017.
 Covered in the Press Democrat, news of the presentation quickly spread and many of Larkin’s teaching colleagues asked “Just Two Moms” (as they became known as) to come and present to their classes.
 They shifted their focus from just Down syndrome to a multitude of diagnoses.
 The requests quickly became overwhelming for these busy moms, so they decided to try their hand at all-school assemblies.
 Low and behold, it was a hit!
 Challenged by the COVID outbreak, they revamped their presentations and are now offering virtual presentations to all different types of groups, spreading the word of acceptance and inclusion.
 You can find the news article about their first presentation here.

 about our families

 Larkin and her husband Peter are Sonoma County natives who have been married since 2010.
 Since 2004, they both have been teachers in the Rincon Valley Union School District.
 Larkin has taught various grades from preschool to middle school.
-She is currently serving as the secretary for the Sonoma CAC and the President and Social Media Director of Common Ground Society.
+She is currently serving as the Vice Chair for the Sonoma CAC and the President and Social Media Director of Common Ground Society.
 James, their son who was born on St. Patrick’s day in 2014, is Larkin’s inspiration to create change.
 He is a goofy, fun-loving, friendly, sassy little guy who happens to have Down syndrome.
-He has a baby sister, JuneBelle who we all adore.
+He has a little sister, JuneBelle who we all adore.
 Larkin believes in the importance of inclusion for all people and is on a mission to change the narrative.
 She advocated that we are all different, there is no such thing as normal.
 Her tagline is, “you don’t know what you don’t know, until you know.
 So let’s learn!”